johnzheng1975/istiocon2023/samples/ratelimit/readme.md

 #### Test Scenario 01: Business ratelimit for premium tenants
 ```
+# project1 is in projects enabled list, so busniness ratelimit is enabled.
+# tenant01 is in premium_tenants list, so ratelimit value is 8.
 $ for i in {1..9}; do curl -I "http://svc11-project1.sample.sandbox-uw2.hponecloud.io/productpage" -H "X-OneCloud-Tenant-ID: tenant01"; done;

 # First 8 times, return 200